 All courses at Alderson Broaddus University are taught in English and as such, we require a college level understanding of reading, writing, speaking, and understanding English.

-If you are applying from a country where English is the official language, nothing more needs to be done here.
+If you are applying from a country where English is the official language, nothing more needs to be done.
 However, we reserve the right to ask for testing if English is not your primary language.
+Click here for a list of exempt countries.

 If you are applying where English is not your primary language, you must complete one of the following English proficiency exams and score at or above the following levels.
 When you take these tests, please indicate you would like your official scores sent to Alderson Broaddus University.